HAKORADev/VODER/Guide.md

 **No Character Control:**

-Multi-speaker input gives you no control over which voice says which line.
+Multi‑speaker input gives you no control over which voice says which line.
 If you have three voice references and one audio file with two speakers, how do you assign voices?
 The system can't know your creative intent.

 **Dialogue Mode Solves These Problems:**